patrickpr/trapdirector/docs/01-install.md

 Get installation files
 ---------------

-1. Download the latest release and unzip in a temporary directory.
+1. Download the latest release and unzip it in a temporary directory.
 2. Move the `trapdirector` directory to the modules directory (`/usr/share/icingaweb2/modules` by default).
 3. `trapdirector/mibs/` directory must be writable by the icinga web user for web GUI MIB upload to function.

 Automatic installation
 -----------------

-There is an optional install script which can help you with creating backend database and users with proper permissions.
+There is an optional install script which helps create the backend database and users with proper permissions.
 See [Automatic Installation](30-install-auto.md) for more information.

 Non standard IcingaWeb2 installation
 ------------------------------------